alexmojaki/cheap_repr/README.md

 <function repr_my_class at 0x10f43d8c8>
 ```

-There are currently two attributes available to configure, but contributors and library writers are encouraged to add arbitrary attributes for their own functions.
+For most functions, there are two attributes available to configure, but contributors and library writers are encouraged to add arbitrary attributes for their own functions.
 The first attribute is `raise_exceptions`, described in the previous section.

 ### maxparts